Yesterday, I changed the save game code to use

 Looking into what options I have, I found that

-and get_var
+store_var and get_var let

-you read and write Variants
+you read and write Variants while

 preventing scripts from running.
 In the